JoostOving/Research-methods/README.md

 # Popularity of ”NASA” on Twitter after the Artemis programme announcement based on days before and after the Artemis announcement: A Study

-## code used for obtaining results
+## Code used for obtaining results
 We made use of a bash script within the twitter corpora from the karora server of the RUG.
 We made use of the grep command to match "NASA", -iw made sure uppercase didnt matter and it could match only "NASA".
 We furtherly used wc -w to count the amount of times nasa was mentioned instead of scrolling through all nasa mentions.
 The *.out.gz made sure that the code was runnable by day instead of manually filling the hours in.